unacau/kapture/README.md

 ## Troubleshooting

 ### Connection Issues
+- The extension will automatically scan for servers on ports 61822-61832
-- Verify server is running on port 61822
+- If no servers are found, verify the server is running
+- Check the server dropdown to see which servers were discovered
 - Check browser console for errors
 - Enable MCP Server debug logging: `KAPTURE_DEBUG=1 npm start`